mrkline/ece453/doc/schemas.md

 Instead of the usual response (see above), results requests will be met with a message of type "results response" with the following payload:

-- As a subclass of results, this payload will contain all the members a normal results payload contains.
+- As a subclass of a response, this payload will contain all the members a normal response payload contains.

 - "number of players" - The number of players currently playing the game